Fire Resistant/ Survival Cable

-In buildings (like hospitals, shopping malls etc.), public utilities (like metros, railways etc.) and power or energy sector, manufacturing plants where people are in more numbers, vital circuits are required to continue operations it becomes very essential that in case of fire breakout or short circuits resulting into fire, applications such as emergency lighting system, elevators, fire alarms, water sprinklers, pumps etc continue their working and the cables powering these need to sustain fire for a definite period of time and Fire survival cables are the ones that meet this requirement.
+In buildings (like hospitals, shopping malls, etc.), public utilities (like metros, railways, etc.) and power or energy sector, manufacturing plants where people are in more numbers, vital circuits are required to continue operations it becomes very essential that in case of fire breakout or short circuits resulting into the fire, applications such as emergency lighting system, elevators, fire alarms, water sprinklers, pumps, etc continue their working and the cables powering these need to sustain fire for a definite period of time and Fire survival cables are the ones that meet this requirement.

 For making the cable safe from fire, we improve the properties of cable insulation & jacket and try and ensure self-extinguishing compounds, which even if there is external fire, they will not propagate the flames and remains the power supply under fire condition for a certain time.